ric2b/Vivaldi-browser/chromium/docs/website/site/developers/design-documents/sync/unified-sync-and-storage-overview/index.md

     <td>Has ability to asynchronously fetch model data and translate it to sync
     data on demand.</td>

-    <td>Integrates the model type specific service with the rest of Sync
+    <td>Integrates the data type specific service with the rest of Sync
     engine.</td>

     <td>Serves as a broker between the model specific service and Sync backend